 On May 1, El Paso County mailed out Notice of Valuation letters to all homeowners in Colorado Springs and the surrounding areas.
 Many homeowners most likely needed to take a deep breath when they saw their new property tax amount.
 All real estate property in El Paso County is being reevaluated (commercial, residential, manufactured, land), but this article will focus on residential valuations.

-Most of the nation is experiencing extremely low inventory with the number of homes for sale remaining low for 2021.
-Colorado Springs was already experiencing a seller’s market before the pandemic.
-The lack of inventory, low mortgage interest rates, and the fact that our 80911 zip code is the hottest zip code in the nation (again) created ideal conditions to push home values up.
-In fact, home values in Colorado Springs have increased an unprecedented 17-20%.
+Most of the Pikes Peak region is experiencing low inventory with the number of homes for sale remaining low for 2023.
+Colorado Springs was already a seller’s market before the pandemic.
+The lack of inventory, low mortgage interest rates, and the fact that our 80911 zip code was the hottest zip code in the nation (again) created ideal conditions to push home values up.
+In fact, home values in Colorado Springs increased an unprecedented 17-20%.

-If you already signed up with our regular home value monitoring service, you are well informed about the dramatic price increases in El Paso County.
+If you already signed up with our regular home value monitoring service, you are well informed about the price trends in El Paso County.
 Higher home values are great news for homeowners, but they also mean bigger tax bills with each new assessment.
-Homeowners have until June 1, 2021 to appeal their home’s assessed value from the county.
+Homeowners have until June 8, 2023 to appeal their home’s assessed value from the county.

 THE COUNTY ASSESSOR’S ROLE